ieeemuj/website/README.md

 Step 2: Open a PR immediately with your TASK topic to dev branch.

-Step 3: Do changes related to your task in your own fork.
+Step 3: Do changes related to your task in your branch.

 Step 4: When task is done, ping someone on whatsapp to review and merge.